-An issue I’ve seen on the Airhead motor mount is wood cracking.
+An issue I’ve seen on the Airhead transom/motor mount is wood cracking.
 They say the wood is marine-grade hardwood, so it should hold up well.
 But I think plastic would have been a much better choice.

 Inflatable dinghies with motors

-Inflatable dinghies and sports boats were designed for motorized use, since they have a transom, which is the rigid piece of the boat connecting the 2 side tubes.
+Inflatable dinghies and sports boats were designed for motorized use since they have a transom.
+The transom is the rigid piece on the back of the boat connecting the 2 side tubes.

 Notice the extra trapezoid in the middle of the transom?
 That is called an in-pad (or transom pad, or motor pad).
-It serves the dual purpose of protecting the transom, and reducing motor vibration.
-Most quality dinghies will have a transom pad, but in case yours doesn’t, make sure you install an after-market one.
+It serves the dual purpose of protecting the transom and reducing motor vibration.
+Most quality dinghies will have a transom pad, but in case yours does not, make sure you install an after-market one.
 They cost $10 – $40 on Amazon.

-The most popular and more importantly most reliable inflatable dinghies you would use motorized are:
+The most popular, and more importantly, the most reliable inflatable dinghies you would use motorized are:

-Newport Vessels makes very high quality inflatable dinghies, all of which can be fitted with an outboard motor.
-They have several models with various sizes and floor types.
+Newport Vessels makes high-quality inflatable dinghies, all of which can be fitted with an outboard motor.
+They have several models of various sizes and floor types.

-I bought an 8 foot Dana model about 2 years ago, and love it.
-It is super durable, haven’t had any problems with the valves or setting it up.
-The material is very strong, supposedly because they build these using triple layered PVC like whitewater kayaks.
+I bought an 8 foot Dana model and had it for 8 years.
+I loved it.
+It was super durable, didn’t have any problems with the valves or setting it up.

-It can plane easily and is very maneuverable thanks to the inflatable keel.
-It has a 4 piece aluminum floor board which takes some getting used to, but not an issue after the 3rd-4th time you put it together.
+They can plane easily and are very maneuverable thanks to the inflatable keel.
+You can get them with a 4 piece aluminum floorboard which takes some getting used to, but not an issue after the 3rd-4th time you put it together.
 They also have it with an air floor though.